Andrei Rațiu: Early career and Villarreal

 Born in Aiud, Alba County, Rațiu moved to Aragon, Spain in childhood and joined Villarreal's youth setup from Andorra CF. He made his senior debut with the C-team on 20 August 2016, coming on as a second-half substitute in a 2–2 Tercera División away draw against Alzira.
 Rațiu scored his first senior goal on 14 September 2016, netting the opener in a 2–1 away defeat of Elche Ilicitano.

 After being regularly used with the C-side, Rațiu made his debut for the reserves on 17 December 2017, replacing Darío Poveda late into a 3–2 home win against Peña Deportiva in the Segunda División B championship.
 He was definitely promoted to the B-team in August 2018, being regularly used afterwards.
 He made his first team debut the following 18 April, starting in a 2–0 derby loss at Valencia for the season's UEFA Europa League.

-On 4 August 2020, Rațiu was loaned to Dutch Eredivisie side ADO Den Haag for the campaign.
+On 4 August 2020, Rațiu was loaned to Eredivisie side ADO Den Haag for the campaign.
 He returned to his parent club the following 29 January, after 12 appearances.